NoridelHerron/NoridelHerron/README.md

 🔹 **LearnToBuildCPU – Refactor Project – In Progress** (Private)

 A clean, modular, and **tri-language (VHDL + Verilog + System Verilog)** redesign of my pipelined CPU.
-Designed for learners and contributors, this project includes guided tasks, documentation, and test infrastructure.
+Will be designed for learners and contributors, this project includes guided tasks, documentation, and test infrastructure.
 It is currently private while undergoing internal refactoring and IP review.

 🔹 **Pipelined RISC-V CPU in VHDL – Completed**

 This is the original, CPU project that seeded both the superscalar and refactor efforts.
-It uses Harvard architecture with full 5-stage pipeline and features robust hazard handling and simulation scripting.
+It uses Harvard architecture with full 5-stage pipeline and features  hazard handling and resolution.

 ---